Closer (play): Other productions and translations

 As of 2001, the play has been produced in more than a hundred cities in over thirty different languages around the world.

 In February 2009 a new German translation of the play opened in Berlin under the title Hautnah.

+In 2015, David Leveaux revived Marber's Closer at the Donmar Warehouse in Covent Garden, London.

 In 2019, the Israeli Cameri Theater debuted a production of the play, translated and directed by Miri Lazar.

 Film adaptation

 In 2004, Marber adapted the play for a film of the same title.
 The feature film was directed by Mike Nichols, with stars Julia Roberts, Jude Law, Natalie Portman, and Clive Owen.

 References in popular culture

 The band Panic! at the Disco split a line from the play into two song titles on their 2005 album A Fever You Can't Sweat Out: "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off" and "But It's Better If You Do".